UPPMAX/R-python-julia-matlab-HPC/docs/r/exercisesR.rst

 .. challenge:: R for ML

-   Run the ML example shown in the session "Running R in batch mode".
+   Run the ML examples shown in the session "ML with R".